DavidePatria/rtabmap_fast_planner_px4/offboard_safety/README.md

 # reference

-This package is a spin-off (a rib) started from [rtabmap_drone_example](https://github.com/matlabbe/rtabmap_drone_example) and serves the purpose of providing fallbacks and safety mechanisms for navigating using a drone that localises though vision_pose in px4 and has to navigate autonomously.
+This package is a spin-off (a rib) started from [rtabmap_drone_example](https://github.com/matlabbe/rtabmap_drone_example) and serves the purpose of providing fallbacks and safety mechanisms for navigating using a drone that localises through vision_pose in px4 and has to navigate autonomously.

 In prticular, the implemented mechanisms are:
 - keep moving if a remote computer publishes on `/remote_beat` at a given frequency (set to 2hz now)